Motivic stable cohomotopy and unimodular rows: A cohomotopical interpretation of van der Kallen's law

 \subsection{The map $\Psi$ is a bijection}

 We proceed in two steps.
 We first identify the set $\Um_n(k[X])/\Er_n(k[X])$ (for $X$ a smooth and affine $k$-scheme) to the set of morphisms $X\rightarrow\A^n\setminus 0$ up to \emph{naive} $\A^1$-homotopy, and then show that naive and ``true'' $\A^1$-homotopies coincide in the case of morphisms from affine $k$-schemes to $\A^n\setminus 0$.
-We remind the reader that $k$ is a field that is not required to be perfect.
+We remind the reader that $k$ is a field that is not required to be perfect and that $n\geqslant 1$ is an integer.

 The following theorem is due to Fasel, see \cite[Theorem 2.1]{JF}.

 \begin{theo} Let $X$ be a smooth affine $k$-scheme.
 Then the natural map from $\Um_n(k[X])$ to $\Hom_{\mathsf{Sm}_k}(X,\A^n\setminus 0)$ induces a well-defined map $\Um_n(k[X])/\Er_n(k[X])\rightarrow\Hom_{\A^1}(X,\A^n\setminus 0)$ and this map is a bijection. \end{theo}